radaeze/radaeze.github.io/:resume.md

 Technical Writing Intern
 June 2018 – Present

 + Write and edit technical documentation for a PaaS application.
 Adhere to PCF documentation style guide to maintain consistency.
-Interview SMEs to maintain technical accuracy.
 Fix code formatting errors in internal wiki to facilitate team learning.
++ Interview and pair with SMEs to maintain technical accuracy in documents
 + Paired with UX and PM interns to write a developer guide for novice PCF Tile developers.
 Supported usability testing sessions and card sorting exercises that generated feedback for revisions.
 + Programmed a Slack bot to send notifications when a Concourse build fails.
 Wrote a procedure explaining how the bot was built and how it can be configured to send other types of notifications.
 + Wrote original documentation on setting custom CA certificates.